 Investing in a conservatory is a good idea.
-Not only is it a cheap way to add living space to your home, there are a wide range of conservatory styles you can choose from.
-From building a basic lean to conservatory to investing in a grander Edwardian or Victorian conservatory, property experts reckon that adding a conservatory increases the overall value of your home by around 5 per cent.
+Not only is it a cheap way to add extra living space to your home, there is a wide range of conservatory styles you can choose from.
+From building a basic lean-to conservatory to investing in a grander Edwardian or Victorian conservatory, property experts reckon that adding a conservatory increases the overall value of your home by around 5 per cent.
 With the average house worth around £227,000 in March 2018, that means adding a conservatory could add as much as £11,000 to the value of your home.

 If you’re looking to build a Victorian conservatory, we’ve collected together ideas, benefits, costs and planning permission details to help you make the right choice.

 A Victorian conservatory is the most popular style of conservatory.
 Its classic style makes it suitable for most homes, from period properties to new builds and modern homes.